 The curators behind the selection are Jozef Suchoža (Academy of Arts in Banská Bystrica) and Miroslav Zelinský (FMK UTB in Zlín).

+The opening of the exhibition Best of Art Colony Cered will take place on Wednesday, 6 December 2023 at 6 pm.
 The exhibition will then run from 7 December 2023 to 1 February 2024.
 Admission to the gallery is free for all, opening hours are Monday to Thursday 1-6 pm.

 We will start the new academic year with an exhibition of Latin American posters entitled ¡IMPRESIONES DE AMÉRICA LATINA! – Posters and Prints.
 In addition to artists from South American countries, the exhibition will also provide greater insight into printing techniques, especially screen printing.